satejbidvai/josh-comeau-sole-and-ankle/README.md

 You can then visit the app in-browser; it defaults to http://localhost:3000.

-_Note that we're only focusing on the design._ The links and inputs don't do anything.
+_Note that we're only focusing on design._ The links and inputs don't do anything.

 > **Want a bigger challenge?**
 >